 Dental disease - failure to chew food adequately resulting in a blockage of the gut:

-- Ensure your donkeys' teeth are checked at least annually by a qualified equine dental technician or vet following a dental care programme
+- Have your donkey's teeth checked at least annually by a qualified equine dental technician or vet

 - Dental disease is more common in older donkeys